 The Doctor of Nursing Practice is a terminal degree in nursing that prepares Registered Nurses (RNs) and Nurse Practitioners (NPs) to practice at the highest level of the profession.

-Three Doctor of Nursing Practice tracks were launched for delivery beginning Fall 2017.
 These include the BSN-DNP Family Nurse Practitioner (FNP) track, Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) track, and the Post-Master's Doctor of Nursing Practice (DNP) track.

-- 1. BSN-DNP for FNP (12 semesters or 15 semesters) - 2.
-BSN-DNP for AGACNP (12 semesters or 15 semesters) - 3.
-Post-Master's DNP (6 semesters) - Nurse Practitioner tracks which prepare students to take the appropriate certification exam at completion of the program of study. - Track for nurse professionals who already have an MSN degree with approximately 500 clinical practice hours in the completed master's program which can be validated in writing by that program administrator.
+- 1. BSN-DNP for FNP (12 semesters)

+- 2. BSN-DNP for AGACNP (12 semester)

+- 3. Post-Master's DNP (6 semesters)

+- Nurse Practitioner tracks which prepare students to take the appropriate certification exam at completion of the program of study.

+- Track for nurse professionals who already have an MSN degree with approximately 500 clinical practice hours in the completed master's program which can be validated in writing by that program administrator.
 These students may or may not be nurse practitioners, but they must have completed a master's degree with a clinical focus.
 The Post-Master's DNP track is a leadership track with focus on advanced clinical practice, leadership, informatics and technology, quality indicators and outcomes improvement, and translation of evidence to practice in healthcare delivery.